konst-aa/blog/example/items/haikus-written-with-wyatt.md

 In fireplaces.

 Floral wallpaper
-hangs limply from some dumb bush.
+Hangs limply from some dumb bush.
 Such pornography!

 No longer marble.